magento/magento2/app/code/Magento/User/README.md

     - `adminhtml_user_rolegrid`
     - `adminhtml_user_rolesgrid`

-For more information about a layout in Magento 2, see the [Layout documentation](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/layouts/layout-overview.html).
+For more information about a layout, see the [Layout documentation](https://devdocs.magento.com/guides/v2.4/frontend-dev-guide/layouts/layout-overview.html).